· What the difference between your Gold and Ivory Shea?

 · Are your products suitable for during pregnancy and/or nursing?

-As most women prefer to use unscented products during this time, so our Shea butter is a is a customer favourite to keep stretch marks at bay during pregnancy and as a nipple balm during nursing.
+As most women prefer to use unscented products during this time, so our Shea butter is a customer favourite to keep stretch marks at bay during pregnancy and as a nipple balm during nursing.
 It even works wonders as a nappy balm!

 · Which of your Shea butter is good for really dry skin?